 For years, Lowe’s enterprise systems relied on AIX, a venerable operating system known in the industry for its good performance and reliability.
 However, using AIX also meant being resigned to vendor lock-in, which enforced high IT costs and delayed new innovations.
 Faced with these challenges, Lowe’s chose to switch to a new operating system.
 Their main alternative, Linux, was platform-independent and offered a significantly larger choice of products and tools than AIX, thus freeing Lowe’s from the burden of expensive proprietary hardware and software.
 Quoin conducted a comprehensive ROI analysis for Lowe’s, helping them understand the full implications of this change.

 The benefits of the migration became clear soon after the new system went live in 2019.
-PFor example, Lowe’s used to have issues replacing some of the harder-to-find IBM hardware.
-Unable to purchase from another vendor, they stockpiled many of these tools, but still had to implement back-up systems for the eventual moment that they ran out.
+For example, Lowe’s used to having issues replacing some of the harder-to-find IBM hardware.
+Unable to purchase from another vendor, they stockpiled many of these tools, but still had to implement backup systems for the eventual moment that they ran out.
 Switching to Linux freed the retailer from the specter of such a technological doomsday.
-Further, as Linux is a better supported platform and offers more up-to-date technologies, Lowe’s has been able to add new features and take their systems in an innovative direction.
+Further, as Linux is a better-supported platform and offers more up-to-date technologies, Lowe’s has been able to add new features and take their systems in an innovative direction.
 These changes have helped Lowe’s make more than a return on the initial investment, saving tens of millions of dollars on software and tools by not being tied to IBM’s platform monopoly.

 Continuous Integration Implementation

 Quoin engineers were instrumental in building the implementation continuous integration toolset for Lowe’s, for which our responsibilities included specification and implementation of the complete environment and development process.
 The development environment includes a full range of source control, build management, test automation, and quality assurance tools for C++ development.